cwyterp/INST326_2025_FALL_CRUSADERS/storyline.md

 A will to gather strength.
 And the power to unleash that gathered strength.
 Setting off on your journey you come across three paths.
-The first houses a dense forest.
+The first wide expanse of fields.
 The second is a docking shore.
-The third is a wide expanse of fields.
+The third is a dense forest.
 Where will you go?

+After a long journey you are now faced with the Rat King's Castle.
+You ready yourself for the final battle.
+Opening the gats you wander into the expansive hall.
+At the throne sits the Rat King.
+We wish for your victory.